MiguelCardoso19/ReelRadar/README.md

-# MDB Explorer
+# ReedRadar

-MDB Explorer is a JavaScript-based Single Page Application (SPA) that interfaces with the MovieDB API, enabling users to navigate through movies, TV shows, and celebrities.
+ReedRadar is a JavaScript-based Single Page Application (SPA) that interfaces with the MovieDB API, enabling users to navigate through movies, TV shows, and celebrities.

 ## Features

 - Displays a list of movies, TV shows, and celebrities from the MovieDB API.
 - Users can click on an item to view its details like title, release date, overview, etc.
-- Includes a search bar for easy navigation.
+- Includes a search bar and buttons for easy navigation.
 - Supports saving favorite movies or TV shows.
 - Provides a simple and user-friendly interface.